 What else did I have solid experience in, that I could use to my advantage?

-It didn’t take long for me to finally come up with a initial concept and so, on 10th April 2017, the Business Fraud Prevention Partnership (or ‘BFPP’ for short) was born.
+It didn’t take long for me to finally come up with a initial concept and so the Business Fraud Prevention Partnership (or ‘BFPP’ for short) was born.

 – The Business Fraud Prevention Partnership (catchy!) – an online solution to help business tackle issues of fraud and crime within their workplace.